 However, it is important to note that Lysol Laundry Sanitizer and fabric softener should not be mixed together.
 These two products are not compatible and may impact the effectiveness of both.

-The warnings and instructions for Lysol Laundry Sanitizer do not specifically mention the use of fabric softener, indicating that they should be used separately.
+The warnings and instructions for Lysol Laundry Sanitizer do not specifically mention the use of fabric softeners, indicating that they should be used separately.
 To ensure maximum effectiveness, it is recommended to follow the instructions on the bottle of Lysol Laundry Sanitizer and use fabric softener separately in your laundry routine.

 Clarifying its purpose and recommended usage